Professional

 4.1.
 Invoice and Payment

-The fees for Customer’s services are determined under the terms of the applicable work order covering such services.
-Any other amounts due under this services agreement (collectively, the “fees”) are quoted and payable in United States dollars.
-Unless otherwise provided in the applicable work order, all fees (except for any disputed fees then subject to a billing dispute under Section 4.6) shall be due and payable within thirty (30) days of the invoice date.
+The fees for the Customer’s Services are determined under the terms of the applicable Work Order.
+Any other amounts due under this Services Agreement (collectively, the “Fees”) are quoted and payable in United States dollars.
+Unless otherwise provided in the applicable Work Order, all Fees (except for any disputed Fees then subject to a Billing Dispute under Section 4.6) shall be due and payable within thirty (30) days of the invoice date.
 Customer shall provide Systems X with complete and accurate billing and contact information, including a valid email address for receipt of invoices.
-All fees and payment obligations for services under any work orders are non-cancelable and fees paid are non-refundable, and quantities purchased cannot be decreased.
+All Fees and payment obligations for Services under any Work Orders are non-cancelable and non-refundable; quantities purchased cannot be reduced.

 4.2.
 Incidental and Project Expenses

-Customer shall reimburse Systems X for all reasonable travel, food, lodging, and other out-of-pocket expenses incurred in the services’ performance and provision.
-If Systems X incurs any additional of the preceding or additional costs or expenses in providing the services, such expenses may be invoiced separately.
+Customer shall reimburse Systems X for all reasonable travel, lodging, meals, and other out-of-pocket expenses incurred in performing or providing the Services.
+If Systems X incurs any additional reasonable costs or expenses necessary for the proper performance or delivery of the Services, such expenses may be invoiced separately in accordance with this Services Agreement.

 4.3.
 Overdue Payments

-Without limiting the rights and remedies available to Systems X under this services agreement or by Law, any fees not paid by Customer (except for any disputed fees then subject to a billing dispute under Section 4.6) within thirty (30) days of the invoice date shall accrue late charges at the rate of one and one-half percent (1.5%) of the outstanding balance per month, or the maximum rate permitted by law, whichever is lower, from the date such payment was due until the date paid, plus all reasonable expenses and fees for collection (including attorneys’ fees and court and administrative costs).
+Without limiting the rights and remedies available to Systems X under this Services Agreement or by Law, any fees not paid by Customer (except for any disputed fees then subject to a billing dispute under Section 4.6) within thirty (30) days of the invoice date shall accrue late charges at the rate of one and one-half percent (1.5%) of the outstanding balance per month, or the maximum rate permitted by law, whichever is lower, from the date such payment was due until the date paid, plus all reasonable expenses and fees for collection (including attorneys’ fees and court and administrative costs).
+Late charges will not be compounded and will not exceed the maximum rate permitted by Law.

 4.4.
 Taxes

-The fees are exclusive of all shipping costs and federal, state, and local sales, value-added taxes, goods and services taxes, use, excise, service, transaction, gross receipts or similar taxes imposed on the services (collectively, “Taxes”), all of which Customer agrees to pay, excluding taxes assessable against Systems X on its income, property, and employees.
-Customer shall make all payments required without deduction of any Taxes, except as required by law, in which case the amount payable shall be increased as necessary so that after making any required deductions and withholdings, Systems X receives and retains (free from any liability for payment of Taxes) an amount equal to the amount it would have received had no such deductions or withholdings been made.
-Suppose Customer is exempt from paying any applicable taxes.
-In that case, Customer shall promptly provide written evidence reasonably satisfactory to Systems X of its tax-exempt status, and Systems X will not include such Taxes in Customer’s invoices.
+The Fees are exclusive of all shipping costs and federal, state, and local sales, value-added taxes, goods and services taxes, use, excise, service, transaction, gross receipts, or similar taxes imposed on the Services (collectively, “Taxes”), all of which Customer agrees to pay, excluding Taxes assessable against Systems X on its income, property, and employees.
+Customer shall make all payments required without deduction of any Taxes, except as required by Law, in which case the amount payable shall be increased as necessary so that after making any required deductions and withholdings, Systems X receives and retains (free from any liability for payment of Taxes) an amount equal to the amount it would have received had no such deductions or withholdings been made.
+If Customer is exempt from paying any applicable Taxes, Customer shall promptly provide written evidence reasonably satisfactory to Systems X of its tax-exempt status, and Systems X will not include such Taxes in Customer’s invoices.

 4.5.
 Suspension of Services for Non-Payment

-If Customer’s account is more than thirty (30) days past due (except for any disputed fees then subject to a billing dispute under Section 4.6), in addition to any other rights or remedies it may have under this services agreement or by Law, Systems X reserves the right to cease providing any or all services currently being performed or to be performed for Customer, without liability to Systems X for such suspension.
-Such services shall only be resumed if Customer pays the full amount of such invoiced fees (except for any disputed fees then subject to a billing dispute under Section 4.6) are paid in full.
+If Customer’s account is more than thirty (30) days past due (except for any disputed Fees then subject to a Billing Dispute under Section 4.6), in addition to any other rights or remedies it may have under this Services Agreement or by Law, Systems X reserves the right to cease providing any or all Services currently being performed or to be performed for Customer, without liability to Systems X for such suspension.
+Services will resume only after Customer pays all such invoiced Fees then due.

 4.6.
 Billing Disputes

-Any dispute involving invoiced fees (a “billing dispute”) must be in writing and submitted to Systems X within thirty (30) days of the invoice date and include a reasonably detailed statement describing the nature and amount of the disputed fees as well as the reasonable and good faith bases for why a credit or refund is being requested (a “billing dispute notice”).
-Customer shall cooperate with Systems X to promptly address and attempt to resolve any billing dispute submitted in accordance herewith.
-Customer acknowledges and agrees that in the event Customer does not present a billing dispute notice in accordance with the foregoing, Customer waives all rights to dispute such invoice, and all fees outlined in such an invoice will be considered correct and binding on Customer.
-Notwithstanding any dispute of invoiced fees commenced in accordance with this Section 4.6, Customer shall remain obligated to pay all undisputed fees within thirty (30) days of the invoice date.
+Any dispute involving invoiced Fees (a “Billing Dispute”) must be in writing and submitted to Systems X within thirty (30) days of the invoice date and include a reasonably detailed statement describing the nature and amount of the disputed Fees as well as the reasonable and good-faith bases for why a credit or refund is being requested (a “Billing Dispute Notice”).
+Customer shall cooperate with Systems X to promptly address and attempt to resolve any Billing Dispute submitted in accordance herewith.
+Customer acknowledges and agrees that, if Customer does not present a Billing Dispute Notice in accordance with the foregoing, Customer waives all rights to dispute such invoice, and all Fees outlined in such invoice will be considered correct and binding on Customer.
+Notwithstanding any Billing Dispute commenced in accordance with this Section 4.6, Customer shall remain obligated to pay all undisputed Fees within thirty (30) days of the invoice date.

 5. PROPRIETARY RIGHTS; OWNERSHIP